quasarframework/quasar-framework.org/source/components/option-group.md

 />
 ```

-And a group of toggles, but in a row (inline).
+And a group of toggles, but not stacked vertically when possible.
+We add `inline` Boolean property.

 ```html
 <q-option-group